samir20-23/formation_Laravel/README.md

 10. **Develop Your Application**
     Once the setup is complete, you can start building your application by adding routes, controllers, models, and views as per your requirements.

+---

+This guide walks you through setting up a basic Laravel project, and you can continue building and customizing your application from here.
+Let me know if you need help with specific features!